Scott Kingery: Early life

-Kingery was born on April 29, 1994, in Phoenix, Arizona.
+Scott Michael Kingery was born on April 29, 1994, in Phoenix, Arizona.
 His father Tom was a corporate account manager for American Express, while his mother Patti taught preschool for a private school in the Phoenix area.
 Kingery and his twin brother Sam both played baseball from the age of five, with their father serving as their coach through 2006, when the Kingery family appeared in the Little League World Series.
 The Kingerys' Ahwatukee Foothills Little League team won the West Region to advance to the World Series in Williamsport, Pennsylvania; Scott played shortstop, while Sam was at second base.
 Kingery and the rest of the Ahwatukee team were eliminated in the semifinals, losing a head-to-head matchup against a team from Columbus, Georgia.

-Always small for his size, Kingery's childhood role model was Dustin Pedroia, who was playing college baseball at the time for the Arizona State Sun Devils.
+Always small for his age, Kingery's childhood role model was Dustin Pedroia, who was playing college baseball at the time for the Arizona State Sun Devils.
 Pedroia, who ended up playing in Major League Baseball for the Boston Red Sox, was a similarly undersized middle infielder, and Kingery modeled his playing style after that fashion.
 While Kingery played baseball at Mountain Pointe High School in Ahwatukee, his coach said that he had "that 'it' factor ...
 He just knew how to make plays and just did things that just separated him from everybody else."
 As a junior during the 2011 high school baseball season, Kingery batted .495 with 10 home runs and 39 runs batted in (RBIs).
 He posted similar numbers as a senior, batting .485 with eight home runs and 36 RBIs.